 Evaluate effects of the discharge on groundwater quality and beneficial uses with respect to applicable water quality objectives.

-Demonstrate compliance with applicable nitrogen discharge targets or limits and water quality objectives over time.
+Demonstrate compliance with applicable nitrogen discharge targets and water quality objectives over time.

 Within 120 days of being required by the Executive Officer to conduct ranch-level groundwater discharge monitoring, Dischargers must submit a work plan to the Executive Officer for approval prior to implementation.
 The workplan will be in a format specified by the Executive Officer.
 The Discharger may choose to submit and implement the work plan either individually or through participation in an approved third-party program.
 The work plan must include a SAP and QAPP (see Section G below) and the minimum following elements: